Transfer and Delegation - Privacy Notice

 The Crown Estate Strategy Unit has responsibility for development of strategic policies for the management and implementation of the Scottish Crown Estate Act 2019.
-It is part of the Scottish Government and sits with Marine Scotland, Planning and Policy division.
+It is part of the Scottish Government and sits with Marine Scotland, Funding and Strategy Division.

-This privacy notice provides information regarding the processing of personal data by Scottish Ministers for the transfer or delegation of Scottish Crown Estate assets under the Scottish Crown Ministers for the transfer or delegation of Scottish Crown Estate assets under the Scottish Crown Estate Act 2019.
+This privacy notice provides information regarding the processing of personal data by Scottish Ministers for the transfer or delegation of management of Scottish Crown Estate assets under the Scottish Crown Estate Act 2019.

 Why we need your personal information and what we will do with it

 We ask for your name, business address (if different from registered address), position, contact number and email address as part of the application to allow us to contact you by post, email or telephone and to maintain our records.
 This information may also be used to determine whether your organisation is eligible and meets the criteria set out in the Scottish Crown Estate Act 2019.

 The legal basis being relied on under Article 6(1)(e) of the UK GDPR is ‘Processing is necessary for a task carried out in the public interest’, and the Scottish Ministers in exercise of their powers under S3 and S5 of the Scottish Crown Estate Act 2019.
 Which places a duty on the Scottish Ministers to facilitate the transfer or delegation of the management of Scottish Crown Estate assets.